nmiller15/nmiller15/README.md

 "The preferred certification for technical support and IT operational roles."

 ## Got any repos?
 I'm learning as much as I possibly can right now, and I'm loving it!
-I'll be adding  You can also keep up with me at my website [nolanmiller.me](nolanmiller.me).
+You can also keep up with me at my website [nolanmiller.me](nolanmiller.me).
 Blog launching soon!
 + [codecademy-notes](https://github.com/nmiller15/codecademy-notes)
 + [nolanMillerPortfolio](https://github.com/nmiller15/nolanMillerPortfolio)
 + [bottleneck-reddit-client](https://github.com/nmiller15/bottleneck-reddit-client)